 It’s the most common question asked by visitors and even locals when it comes to the world’s largest mountain carving in progress.
-The carving of Crazy Horse Memorial® started over 70 years ago and work continues to this day.
+The carving of Crazy Horse Memorial® started 75 years ago in the Black Hills and work continues to this day.
 There are numerous reasons for the slow evolution if this mountain carving and to understand why the process is taking so long you need to know each part of the equation.

 From the campus, visitors can also take in the massive size of the Sculpture in Progress; the tons of rock that have been removed, the time-tested techniques that have been used throughout history leading to the impressive technology available today, and the labor-intensive work that is done year-round by the dedicated Mountain Carving Crew.
 Take a moment to stare at the 87.5-foot-high face of Crazy Horse – an opportunity that not even the Sculptor himself was able to have except when he saw it finished in his mind and heart.

-If you desire to enhance your experience even further and meet Crazy Horse face to face, ask about becoming a Storyteller where you’ll be eligible for a guided tour to the arm of Crazy Horse.
-Or visit during the fall or spring Volksmarch which allows the public to hike up and out onto the arm of the carving for remarkable views and memories.
+If you desire to enhance your experience even further and meet Crazy Horse face to face, ask about becoming a Storyteller where you’ll be eligible for a guided tour of the Crazy Horse carving.
+Or visit during the fall or spring Volksmarch which allows the public to hike up and out onto the arm of the carving for a remarkable view.

 Some projections have been estimated when it comes to the completion of different carving phases.
 For example, Crazy Horse’s left hand and part of the horse’s mane will likely be finished within the decade.
 However, with so many variables in the equation, the answer when it comes to the overall carving completion is unknown.
 While the work to complete the carving will carry on for decades it’s important to remember the explanation from Sculptor Korczak Ziolkowski that the 563-foot carving is really the smallest part within the mission of the Crazy Horse Memorial Foundation®.